-Dera chief Gurmeet Ram Rahim Singh sentenced to life imprisonment for murdering former sect manager
+Dera chief Gurmeet Ram Rahim sentenced to life imprisonment for murdering former sect manager

 Ranjit Singh was shot dead in Khanpur Kolian village in Kurukshetra district on July 10, 2002.

-Dera Sacha Sauda chief Gurmeet Ram Rahim Singh and four others were on Monday sentenced to life imprisonment after being convicted in the murder of Ranjit Singh, the former manager of the sect, NDTV reported.
+A special Central Bureau of Investigation court in Haryana’s Panchkula town on Monday sentenced Dera Sacha Sauda chief Gurmeet Ram Rahim Singh and four others to life imprisonment for the murder of a former manager of the sect, ANI reported.

+The four other convicts in the case are Dera Sacha Sauda manager Krishan Lal, shooters Jasbir Singh and Sabdil Singh and a man identified as Avtar Singh.
+Another accused man, Inder Sain, died in October 2020.

+On October 8 this year, the court had convicted the five persons for the murder of Ranjit Singh under Sections 302 (punishment for murder) and 120B (punishment for criminal conspiracy) of the Indian Penal Code.

 Gurmeet Singh is already serving a 20-year term in Rohtak’s Sunaria jail for raping two of his followers in 2002.

-Ranjit Singh, the sect manager, was shot dead in Khanpur Kolian village in Kurukshetra district on July 10, 2002.

-Gurmeet Ram Rahim Singh had suspected that he was behind an anonymous letter alleging that women followers were sexually exploited in the sect, according to a chargesheet filed by the Central Bureau of Investigation.
+Gurmeet Ram Rahim Singh had suspected that Ranjit Singh was behind an anonymous letter alleging that women followers were sexually exploited in the sect, according to a chargesheet filed by the Central Bureau of Investigation.

 The Dera chief had then allegedly hatched a conspiracy to kill Ranjit Singh, the chargesheet added.